-A brilliant frame can be constructed out of aluminium, steel or titanium, as frame materials are just one component of the overall frame design.
-What generally matters most is that the frame in question is offered by a manufacturer who has a history of building good and reliable touring bikes.
-A good touring bike must also be sized correctly for you with a suitable touring geometry.
+A strong and durable touring frame can be constructed out of aluminium, steel or titanium.
+Frame material is just one factor of the overall frame design; what matters most is that the frame is engineered for the demands of touring, is constructed without imperfection and is offered by a manufacturer with a long history of building strong and reliable touring bikes.

 Frame Materials: Which is Most Comfortable?

 Has anyone ever told you that steel and titanium touring bikes are comfortable and that aluminium frames result in a rough ride?
 Believe it or not, bike frames actually account for very little of the overall vibration damping on a touring bike, especially when it’s loaded with bags.
 Road vibrations are mostly absorbed through your tyres, seatpost and saddle.

 Think about it.
 Your tyre encounters a bump in the road, deforming and dissipating huge amounts of shock – a few millimetres on a narrow tyre right through to centimetres on a wide touring tyre.
 Your rim, spokes and hub are next, but their effect on shock is minimal.
 Your hub transfers the remaining shock through the frame seatstay and up the seatpost where another significant effect on shock occurs – up to 25mm on some carbon posts.
 Lastly, your saddle will absorb a bunch more shock.

 So perhaps a few millimetres of vertical flex separates some aluminium, steel or titanium frames, but let’s face it – it’s minimal when you consider all of the components that damp shock.
 All frame materials will tour comfortably with good tyres, a seatpost designed to flex and with a cushioned saddle.